Walk Me Through

 Again let's start by compiling a sample CUDA program written in C. The program use GPU to add two 2

 vectors of integers in parallel.
-It starts by generating 2 vectors of size n
+It starts by generating 2 vectors of size n then pass

 these vectors to the GPU memory, after that we make each core simply sums a single element from